Brook trout: Reproduction

 The female constructs a depression in a location in the stream bed, sometimes referred to as a "redd", where groundwater percolates upward through the gravel.
 One or more males approach the female, fertilizing the eggs as the female expresses them.
-Most spawnings involve peripheral males, which directly influences the number of eggs that survive into adulthood.
+Most spawning involve peripheral males, which directly influences the number of eggs that survive into adulthood.
 In general, the larger the number of peripheral males present, the more likely the eggs will be cannibalized.
 The eggs are slightly denser than water.
-The female then buries the eggs in a small gravel mound; they hatch in 95 to 100 days.
+The female then buries the eggs in a small gravel mound where they hatch in 4 to 6 weeks.

+Life cycle

+Following the deposition of up to 5,000 eggs in gravel beds by the female brook trout, the eggs enter an incubation period from the winter months to early spring.
+During this incubation period, the eggs source oxygen from the stream that passes through the gravel beds and into their gel-like shells.
+The eggs will then successively hatch into miniature fry that rely upon their yolk sac for nutrients to compensate for the lack of nutrients provided by the parental trout during the early stages of development.
+In the ensuing stage of their life cycle, the fry will seek cover from predatory species in rock crevices and inlets.
+During this period of hiding, the trout will begin to mature into fingerlings by summer and start expressing parr marks to aid in camouflage.
+At this point, most brook trout will be between 2 and 3 inches in length.
+Finally, in succeeding months, the trout will fully mature into a trout that is approximately between 10 and 34 inches long and capable of spawning in the fall months.
+These fully developed adult brook trout will express a vibrant olive-green back, cherry red underbelly, black accented fins, and wavy dorsal patterns.
+A typical adult brook trout will live to the age of 3 to 4 years old, with occasional brooks living to over the age of 4.

 Angling

 The brook trout is a popular game fish with anglers, particularly fly fishermen.